SmruthiRajmohan/Travel-Process-Management/README.md

 # Travel-Process-Management

+A travel request approval workflow is one of the most essential workflows for companies whose employees often need to travel for business.

+The lack of a proper travel request workflow poses the following challenges:

+* A request & approval process that uses spreadsheets and emails is difficult to manage with scale and is not transparent
+* Travel plans are often made at the last minute, resulting in high ticket costs
+* No control over travel costs, budget limits and approvals required

+This code pattern aims to automate this process by taking into consideration the rules for approval or other recommendations and builds a decision tree.
+The algorithm receives the initial feature from the user and determines the paths it could follow.
+Next by asking questions to the user, it determines the right path to the leaf, which in turn contains the desired recommendation.

+It aims to provide a generic model which can take in a set of rules leading to a recommendation and generate a tree, that can be traversed to obtain information.

 ## Included components

 * [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.